GameFoundry/bsf/Documentation/Manuals/Native/gpuPrograms.md

 GPU programs are programmable parts of the GPU pipeline, in other literature often called shaders (Banshee uses the word shader for a higher level concept, see the [material](@ref materials) manual).

-GPU programs in Banshee are represented with the @ref bs::GpuProgram "GpuProgram" and @ref bs::GpuProgramCore "GpuProgramCore" classes.
+GPU programs in Banshee are represented with the @ref bs::GpuProgram "GpuProgram" and @ref bs::ct::GpuProgram "ct::GpuProgram" classes.
 Both of these provide almost equivalent functionality, but the former is for use on the simulation thread, and the latter is for use on the core thread.
 If you are confused by the dual nature of the objects, read the [core thread](@ref coreThread) manual.

 In this manual we will focus on the simulation thread implementation, and then note the differences in the core thread version at the end.